G1-10ST/Prolog-Basics/README.md

 # Prolog-Basics
-Basic Begineer level codes in Prologfor reference in Assignments
+Basic Begineer level codes in Prolog for reference in Assignments

 ## Mammal